Bartwillemsen/Chip-8/README.md

 ## About Chip-8

 Chip-8 is an interpreted programming language used mostly for games from the late 1970s.
-So were actually writing an interpreter instead of emulating real hardware.
+So we're actually writing an interpreter instead of emulating real hardware.
 Still, this interpreter acts like a virtual machine with its own memory, registers and pointers so it will be pretty damn close to the real thing!

 Since its really small and has a fairly simple set of instructions I figured this would be the most easy project to start with something as complex as emulating hardware and I am sure it will still be quiet a challenge.